michagodfrey/cafe/README.md

 # Ethan's Coffee Heaven

-This is the repository for the Cafe [Ethan's Coffee Heaven](https://www.ethanscoffeeheaven.com).
+This is the former repository for the Cafe [Ethan's Coffee Heaven](https://www.ethanscoffeeheaven.com).
 A small catering business in Fiji.

+The new repository is [here](https://github.com/michagodfrey/ethans).

 ## Overview